 Low Potential Returns : Since his stock investments are concentrated in Large US stocks, his risk level is very high.
 This is exaggerated by the stocks being actively selected.
 The bonds reduce the volatility of his portfolio, but also reduce the long-term returns.
 He pays high fees for an actively managed portfolio (could be 2%-4% or more).
 Based on this information, we can expect his long-term returns to be 5%-8% at best.
 Since this is just about what he would pay on mortgage interest, there is no potential long-term gain on holding a mortgage.

 Conclusion : Given the low potential returns, despite his high financial means, he should buy the house with cash (no mortgage).

 Example 1b.
 See example 1a + John realizes that his actively managed, concentrated investments, are too risky for him.
 He decides to diversify them globally, and eliminate the risks and costs of active stock selection by focusing on index funds.
 Whenever a severe decline is expected, he can shift some of his investments to more conservative places like the virtually risk-free government bonds.

-A simulation of his portfolio returns going back to 1970 results in annual growth of 17%, while he qualifies for a 30 year fixed mortgage at 7%.
+His long-term portfolio returns are 12%, while he qualifies for a 30 year fixed mortgage at 7%.
 He also learns that he can conservatively withdraw 4% annually without a real risk to the long-term viability of his investments.

 High Investment Risk : When stating that he is open to shifting some of his investments to bonds when a decline is expected, he intends to engage in market timing.
 He would change his investment strategy based on predictions of future returns.
 When wrong, he would miss out on growth periods, and reach lower lows during declines with higher overall risk.